MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/manage/idle-session-timeout.md

 # Idle timeout session

-Idle session timeout provides an Office 365 administrator to configure a threshold at which a user is warned and subsequently signed out of SharePoint or OneDrive after a period of inactivity as illustrated below.

 As an Office 365 admin, you can configure an idle timeout setting that automatically signs users of the online Office apps when they’ve been inactive​.
 You can control how long that inactive period is.

 ## Configure idle session timeout